steinbergmedia/smufl/scripts/fontlab/readme.md

 You do not need to take any specific action to ensure that the glyph bounding boxes are exported correctly: these can be determined automatically.

 However, you should manually add the appropriate anchors to individual glyphs, as described in the **Notes for implementers** section of the SMuFL specification.
 Refer to **Anchors layer** in **Chapter 6: The Glyph Window** in the FontLab Studio 5 documentation for detailed instructions.

+You should also use **Add Note...** (found in the contextual menu for each glyph) to add a note to each glyph in the optional range (U+F400–U+FFFF) containing the glyph name.
+The **optionalGlyphs** structure is only populated with glyphs that have names specified in their notes.

 ### make_text_font.py
 From a given font intended for use in scoring applications, creates a font intended for use in text-based applications.